raoul2000/yii2-workflow/guide/intro-workflow.md

 ```

 The *AfterEnterStatus* event is fired each time a models enters into a status, no matter what is its start status.
 The *sendMail()* method
-will be invoked each time a post model enter into the status *correction*, and **no matters where it comes from**.
+will be invoked each time a post model enters into the status *correction*, **no matters where it comes from**.

 Ok, next requirement ! .. yes, we have some business rules to implement in our super great multi-user publishing system !
 (I hope you didn't
 forgot it).
 One of our rule was :